 5 Taste Seasonal Suds on a ‘Craft Draft’ CrawlSee on map

-With nine downtown craft breweries within walking distance of one another, Winston-Salem is great for creating your own beer tour to sample seasonal suds.
+With a handful of downtown craft breweries within walking distance of one another, Winston-Salem is great for creating your own beer tour to sample seasonal suds.
 Tap into the locally crafted beer scene with special autumn releases, such as Foothills Brewing's Pumpkin Ale brewed with pumpkin pie spices, real pumpkin and a blend of malts.
-Other craft brew stops nearby include Hoots Roller Bar & Beer Co., Fiddlin’ Fish Brewing Company, Incendiary Brewing Company, Radar Brewing Company, Joymongers Barrel Hall, Small Batch Beer Co., Hoots Satellite and Wise Man Brewing.
+Other craft brew stops nearby include Hoots Roller Bar & Beer Co., Fiddlin’ Fish Brewing Company, Incendiary Brewing Company, Radar Brewing Company, Joymongers Barrel Hall, Small Batch Beer Co. and Wise Man Brewing.

 6 Dig Into History at Old Salem Museums & Gardens